Eat Healthy During Pregnancy: Quick Tips

 Limit drinks with caffeine and added sugars.

-- Drink water or seltzer instead of drinks with added sugars like soda, fruit drinks, and energy or sports drinks.
+- Drink plain water instead of sugary drinks like soda, fruit drinks, sweetened waters, and energy or sports drinks.
+Try adding fruit or herbs to your water for a fresh flavor.

 Don’t drink alcohol.

-This information on healthy eating during pregnancy was adapted from materials from the U.S. Department of Agriculture, the Office on Women’s Health, and the National Institutes of Health Weight-control Information Network (WIN).
+This information on healthy eating during pregnancy was adapted from materials from the Dietary Guidelines for Americans, the U.S. Department of Agriculture, and the Office on Women’s Health.